limitless-angular/limitless-angular/README.md

 If you encounter any issues or have questions, please [open an issue](https://github.com/limitless-angular/limitless-angular/issues) on our GitHub repository.

+## Credits

+This repository is adapted from [@portabletext/react](https://github.com/portabletext/react-portabletext) which provided the vast majority of node rendering logic.

 ## License

 This project is licensed under the MIT License.
 See our [LICENSE](LICENSE) file for details.